mem48/geocompr/main.md

 Reproduciblility   Minimal                    Maximal

 While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, with its 2000 history [@roller_eratosthenes_2010], and the narrower field of *Geographic Information System* (GIS) [@neteler_open_2008].
-Geography has played an important role in explaining and influencing humanity's relationship with the natural world [just think of Humboldt's travels to South America which laid the foundations, among others, for physical and plant geography; @wulf_invention_2015] and this book aims to contribute to this so-called 'Geographic tradition' [@livingstone_geographical_1992].
+Geography has played an important role in explaining and influencing humanity's relationship with the natural world^[A good example of this is Alexander von Humboldt's travels to South America, which laid the foundations for physical and plant geography [@wulf_invention_2015].
+]
+and this book aims to contribute to this so-called 'Geographic Tradition' [@livingstone_geographical_1992].
 GIS has become almost synonymous with handling spatial data on a computer, and provides a basis for excellent open source tools which can be accessed from R, as we will see in Chapter 13.
 <!--
 todo - add this reference to end of previous line: